Ai Accountant

 Process tracking

-SLA due date, current owner, status stages, evidence links.
+SLA due date, current owner, status stages, evidence links, escalation level.

 Resolution and audit

-Resolution type, approval history, final resolution amount, closure date.
+Resolution type, approval history with maker checker IDs and timestamps, final resolution amount, closure date.

 Customer communication

-Communication history with timestamps, notification status, escalation level.
+Communication history with timestamps, notification status, escalation level, channel (email, WhatsApp, portal).

 Common India Specific Dispute Scenarios